ThomasTJdev/nim_websitecreator/README.md

 # Features

-## Blogpost and pages
+## Blogs and pages
 - 1 Click Blogging posts directly from browser.
 - 1 Click Static web pages directly from browser.
 - WYSIWYG & Drag'n'Drop Editors with [Summernote](https://summernote.org), [CodeMirror](https://codemirror.net) or [GrapesJS](https://grapesjs.com).
 - Custom title, meta description and keywords for each page, SEO friendly.
 - Custom head, navbar and footer, no hardcoded watermarks, links or logos.
 - Upload files and images (private or public) directly from browser.
-- Standard theme and website setup
+- 1 language for the whole stack, including high performance modules, scripting, devops, deploy, from WebAssembly to Assembly.

 ## Security
 - Self-Firejailing Web Framework (It Firejails itself) Best Linux Security integrated on the Core.